kite-sdk/kite/kite-data/src/site/markdown/guide.md

 Entities must all conform to the same schema, however, that schema can evolve based on a set of well-defined rules.
 The relational database analog of a dataset is a table.

-Datasets are represented by the `com.cloudera.cdk.data.Dataset` interface, which is parameterized by the java type of the entities it is used to read and write.
+Datasets are represented by the `org.kitesdk.data.Dataset` interface, which is parameterized by the java type of the entities it is used to read and write.